/e/ (operating system): Reception

-In a review in March 2021, Ron Amadeo of ars Technica said, "Actually getting regular Android apps to run on a forked version of Android is a challenge", and "there's a good chance that functionality won't work on /e/ OS."
-He also described "/e/’s communication problems".
+In a review in March 2021, Ron Amadeo of Ars Technica said, "Actually getting regular Android apps to run on a forked version of Android is a challenge", and "there's a good chance that functionality won't work on /e/ OS."
+He also described "/e/'s communication problems".

 In May 2022, according to Liam Proven writing for The Register, /e/ Foundation announced sales of "privacy-centric" phones branded as Murena phones including Murena One, a budget hardware device running Android 10, and priced "noticeably more expensive than the rock-bottom budget end of the market".
 Proven also said /e/ OS feels "clunky in places", functionality is restricted compared with full Google Android, but it works, is fast and stable.
 David Pierce of The Verge said App Lounge required accepting Terms of Service, and you download Play apps from Google in a "different-looking store".
 The connection to Google made "a lot of Murena's early testers mad" according to Pierce.
 Pierce concluded Murena and /e/OS show "how ingrained Google is in our digital lives" and how much control Google has.
 Michael Allison of Digital Trends said "Murena will all but certainly fail" and "A de-Googled smartphone can never hit mass appeal".

-Reception by XDA developers is that the system is a walled garden.
-But nothing stopped users from installing Aurora Store to access Play Store apps.

-Controversies

-Data leakage incident

-In May 2022, during several days of cloud infrastructure maintenance, e foundation spokesman arnauvp stated an error applying a patch caused data leakage between different user accounts, including screenshots, photos, and note files.
-On May 29, 2022, owner Gael Duval stated a maximum of 3307 users (about 5% of ecloud users) were involved, and said "We will share more information about our findings within 72 hours."
-Over a month later on July 4, 2022, e foundation announced a revised number of impacted users of 379 total, with no details of the investigation or error provided.